syncfusion-content/xamarin-docs/Xamarin/SfListView/Overview.md

 * Item Templating for rich UI.

-* DataTemplateSelector - To customize the view through different templates for each item.
+* Supports dynamic selection of UI for each item using the `DataTemplateSelector`.

-* Layouts support such as linear and grid layout.
+* Supports linear layout and grid layout.

 * Orientation support.